What is Ketamine?

 There are multiple ways Ketamine can be used as a club drug.
 A person can put the powder or liquid forms into your drink.
 They could give someone it in pill form.
 In powder form, it can be mixed in with other drugs (Cocaine or possibly marijuana).
 Be sure to protect yourself when out in public.
 Protect your drinks and don’t take anything that you are unsure of what it is.

-If you or someone you love may be struggling with the addiction of ketamine or other substances, please seek Help today.
+If you or someone you love may be struggling with the addiction of Ketamine or other substances, please seek help today.
 There are options that will fit your needs, and your personal struggle of addiction.
+Call toll-free today for more information on what is Ketamine.